 Creating parks and protected areas is one of the most effective conservation strategies to protect biodiversity.
 Protected areas provide habitat for many species, but they also provide essential goods and ecosystem services for human well-being.
 For example, many protected areas act as natural reservoirs for agriculturally important biodiversity, including wild crop relatives, pollinators and pest control.
-In addition, one-third (33 of 105) of the world’s largest cities including Mumbai, New York, Sofia, Bogotá, Dar es Salaam, Melbourne, Quito, Tokyo and Sydney receive a significant proportion of their drinking water supplies directly from forest protected areas.
-Read more+
+In addition, one-third of the world’s largest cities — including Mumbai, New York, Sofia, Bogotá, Dar es Salaam, Melbourne, Quito, Tokyo, and Sydney —receive a significant proportion of their drinking water supplies directly from forest protected areas.

 In 1992, protected areas only covered 4 percent of the globe.
-As of 2015, based on data from the World Database on Protected Areas and the Protected Planet report, 15.4 percent of the world’s terrestrial and inland water areas, covering 20.6 million km2, 10.9 percent of coastal waters (0-12 nautical miles), and 8.4 percent of marine areas within national jurisdiction (exclusive economic zone; 0-200 nautical miles) are included under a total of about 209,000 designated protected areas.
+As of 2016, based on data from the World Database on Protected Areas and the Protected Planet report, 14.7 percent of the world’s terrestrial and inland water areas, covering 19.8 million km2, 10.2 percent of coastal and marine areas within national jurisdiction and 4.12 percent of the global oceans are included under a total of about 217,000 designated protected areas.

 What We Do

 The GEF helps create sustainable protected area systems by providing support to countries to:

 - Effectively establish and protect ecologically viable and climate-resilient representative samples of a country’s terrestrial and marine ecosystems and provide adequate coverage of threatened species at a sufficient scale to ensure their long-term persistence.

 - Ensure that sufficient and predictable financial resources are available to support protected area management costs.

 - Build individual and institutional capacity to manage protected areas such that they achieve their conservation objectives.